Competitively priced containers for all your needs

 On April 23, 1956, the loading of Ideal X, a tanker converted by McLean, began.
-Using a crane, 58 aluminium "truck bodies" – trailers – were lifted aboard the ship that sailed between Newark and Houston.
-By the way, history tells us that a few months earlier, the Clifford J. Rogers was already shipping containers and not Malcom McLean's Ideal X.
+Using a crane, 58 aluminum "truck bodies" – trailers – were lifted aboard the ship that sailed between Newark and Houston.
+By the way, history tells us that a few months earlier, Clifford J. Rogers was already shipping containers and not Malcom McLean's Ideal X.

 However, it also turned out to be too inefficient to lift an entire trailer and load it on board.
 The colossus still took up too much space.